ogad/COVID-data/README.md

 ### Cases by the upper-tier local authority
 ![Case rate by nation in the UK](img/utla_cases.svg)

-This displays cases in a small number of local authorities.
+This displays the positive tests in a small number of local authorities.
 Here the cases are by specimen date, which leads to a downtick for the most recent dates, due to reporting lag.
 To combat this effect, the data from the most recent days is omitted.

 ## Maps
 ### Map of confirmed cases by the upper-tier local authority